saliba-lab/covid19-profibrotic-macrophages/README.md

 ## Issue
-Due to problems with the Nubes cloud service (nubes.helmholtz-berlin.de) the data is currently unavailable.
-This will hopefully be fixed soon.
+Due to problems with the Nubes cloud service (nubes.helmholtz-berlin.de) the data was currently unavailable.
+Raw data (count table) for both BAL samples and monocytes is available via DESY.
+Soon, the Seurat objects including normalized data, embeddings and annotations will be available as well.
-First, the data will be made available via share link for another cloud (see data availability).
+Thereafter, the scripts will be updated to include updated URLs for data download.
-Second, the URLs used in the scripts will be replaced.

 # Analysis of transcriptomic phenotypes of lung macrophages in severe COVID-19 and SARS-CoV-2 stimulated primary monocytes.